-- (a) The Investment Committee will be composed of a minimum of four directors of the board. - (b) Quorum for the Investment Committee shall be fixed at a minimum of two directors of the Investment Committee.
+- (a) The Investment Committee will be composed of a minimum of three directors of the board and other members as may be appointed by the board of directors in its sole discretion. - (b) Quorum for the Investment Committee shall be fixed at a minimum of two members of the Investment Committee.
 All investment decisions must be made by unanimous agreement by a quorum of the Investment Committee.